 But I don’t really recommend them, because they cost way more, with few added benefits.

 If you want personal mixers for your setup, but you can’t afford a P16-I…

 One cheaper alternative is the Behringer MicroMON MA400.

 The reason it’s so cheap is that it offers “more-me” control using an entirely different method.

-Rather receiving multiple outs from your interface, the MA400 mixes a single stereo channel with a direct/thru input from the live microphone.
+Rather than receiving multiple outs from your audio interface, the MA400 mixes a single stereo channel with a direct/thru input from the live microphone.